ankur-bansal08/product-feed/README.md

 # product-feed High level overview of codebase
 1. I have built the requested service using JAXb as This is what I have previously used.
-2. I have used 3 layer architecture pattern here to build the service.
+2. Layered architecture pattern here to build the service.
 3. File upload code is written in scalable way to support other type of file uploads if needed in the future.
-4. I have used Spring boot data JPA along with mysql to support DB related tasks.
+4. Spring boot data JPA is used along with mysql to support DB related tasks.
 5. Exception handling is taken care using Spring controller advice
 7. Junits are added for all classes except DTO and entities.